GeorgeTsialios/AI-Autonomous-Parking/README.md

 ### Subject

 This project served as the thesis for my studies in the Electrical and Computer Engineering Department at the University of Patras.
+It also secured the 3rd place in the 2024 AI competition organized by the AI-Hub at the University of Patras, along with a 250€ prize.
 It features a parking game developed in **Python** using the **Pygame** library, where players are tasked with parking a car in a randomly assigned parking spot using arrow keys.
 AI agents were trained to play the game using **OpenAI's Gymnasium** and **Stable-Baselines3** libraries.
 The following algorithms -which fall under the **Reinforcement Learning** category of **Machine Learning**- were implemented:

 - **Q-learning**
 - Proximal Policy Optimization (**PPO**)